Stripformer: Strip Transformer for Fast Image Deblurring: Introduction

 The designs of intra-strip and inter-strip attention are inspired by~\cite{Jian_2015_CVPR}, which projects blur motions into horizontal and vertical directions in the Cartesian coordinate system for estimating the motion blur field of a blurred image.
 The intra- and inter-strip attention contains horizontal and vertical branches to capture blur patterns.
 The captured horizontal and vertical features stored at each pixel offer sufficient information for the subsequent layer to infer the blur pattern orientation at that pixel.
 Moreover, sequential local-feature extraction by successive intra-strip blocks obtains multi-scale features, which reveal blur pattern magnitudes.
 It turns out that we stack multi-head intra-strip and inter-strip attention blocks to decompose dynamic blur into different orientations and magnitudes, and can remove short- and long-range blurred artifacts from the input image.

 The intra- and inter-strip attention in our Stripformer is developed based on the inductive bias of image deblurring.
 It also results in an efficient transformer model.
 Since the intra-strip and inter-strip tokens are fewer than those used in the vanilla attention, Stripformer requires much less memory and computation costs than the vanilla transformer.
 Therefore, Stripformer works better without relying on tremendous training data.
 Extensive experimental results show that Stripformer performs favorably against state-of-the-art (SOTA) deblurring models in recovered image quality, memory usage, and computational efficiency.
+The source code is available at {\url{https://github.com/pp00704831/Stripformer}}.